Aditya123500/ZELTA_MID/README.md

  •ETH Performance: Delivered a 348,064.77% total profit, a 74.39% win rate, a Sharpe ratio of 10.799

- Both assets exhibited high returns with controlled risk, and both the algos were able to perform on future data as well
+ Both assets exhibited high returns with controlled risk, and both the algos were able to perform on future data as well.